zenomt/rtmfp-cpp/README.md

 A [`Performer`](include/rtmfp/Performer.hpp) can be attached to a run loop to enable invoking a task inside/synchronized with the run loop from any thread. `Performer`s are used with the `PerformerPosixPlatformAdapter`.

+#### Windows
+Microsoft Windows is not an *officially* supported platform.
+However, the core library (excluding the platform adapters, run loops, and `Performer`) should build on Windows, and maintenance of the core for that platform will be attempted as time and help from the community allow.
+Please [open an issue][] if there is a problem with the core library on Windows.

+To use this library on Windows, you will need to supply an appropriate platform adapter.

+Please contact the maintainer or [open an issue][] to request for a link to your Windows platform adapter to be added here in this document.

 ### Cryptography Adapter
 [RFC 7016][] describes a generalized framework for securing RTMFP communication